-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ballenger is shown as a purple triangle. (analysis methodology)
+Ballenger is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.Res.
 847 (108th): Honoring the life of astronaut Leroy Gordon Cooper, Jr.

 - H.R.
 4796 (108th): Employee Stock Ownership Plan Promotion and Improvement Act of 2004